Fans Furious That Mike Johnson Wasn’t Cast As The First Black ‘Bachelor’

 “It’s a massive missed opportunity that #TheBachelor is once again going to be a white man.
 Mike Johnson would’ve been the perfect choice.
 A charming, vulnerable, and strong black Bachelor is the representation the world needs right now,” one fan tweeted.

-Other fans discussed how the show as a whole doesn’t have enough people of color and is need of more diversity.
+Other fans discussed how the show as a whole doesn’t have enough people of color and is in need of more diversity.

 Former Bachelorette Rachel Lindsay also felt Johnson was the right fit.